Meniere's Disease: Could Your Spine Be the Cause?

-Meniere’s disease is officially an inner ear disorder, but that diagnosis often leaves a critical question unanswered: why is there excess fluid in the first place?
+You’ve been told Meniere’s disease is an inner ear disorder, but that diagnosis often leaves a critical question unanswered: why is there excess fluid in the first place?
 The answer may not be in your ear at all, but a few inches lower in your upper neck.
-Think of it as a plumbing problem; if the main drain from your head is partially blocked by a spinal misalignment, fluid can back up and create pressure in the inner ear.
+Think of it as a plumbing problem.
+If a spinal misalignment partially blocks the main drain from your head, fluid can back up and create pressure.
 This structural issue can also interfere with the nerve signals your brain needs for balance.
-A consultation for Meniere's disease chiropractic treatment focuses on identifying and correcting this underlying mechanical problem, offering a path to relief that goes beyond just managing symptoms.
+A consultation for Meniere's disease chiropractic treatment focuses on identifying and correcting this underlying problem, offering a path to relief that goes beyond just managing symptoms.

 Key Takeaways